 No. Paper-and-pencil tests give teachers only part of the picture of your child's strengths and weaknesses.
 Teachers combine the results of many methods to gain insights into the skills, abilities, and knowledge of your child.
 These methods include:

 Standardized tests have limitations.
 These tests are not perfect measures of what individual students can or cannot do or of everything students learn.
-Also, your child's scores on a particular test may vary from day to day, depending on whether your child guesses, receives clear directions, follows the directions carefully, takes the test seriously, and is comfortable in taking the test.
+Also, your child's scores on a particular test may vary from day to day, depending on whether your child guesses, receive clear directions, follows the directions carefully, takes the test seriously, and is comfortable in taking the test.